- Sleepwalking is a sleep disorder involving walking or other behaviors during sleep.

 In addition, sleepwalking can have consequences for a bed partner, roommates, and/or housemates.
 Episodes can cause disruptions to their sleep, and they can be negatively affected by a person’s behavior during episodes.

 Sleep experts believe that sleepwalking normally happens when a person is in a stage of deep sleep and gets partially awoken in a way that triggers physical activity while remaining mostly asleep.
+Various factors influence how likely this type of partial awakening is to occur:

 Children who sleepwalk may find that episodes stop occurring as they get older, or they may continue to sleepwalk as adults.
 Even though most sleepwalking starts in childhood, the condition can begin in adulthood as well.